jacebrowning/gitman/docs/interfaces/plugin.md

 ## Uninstall

-To delete all source dependencies, run:
+To delete all dependencies, run:

 ```sh
 git deps --uninstall